Ty France Preview, Player Props: Mariners vs. Royals

 Ty France At The Plate

-- France has driven home a run in 36 games this year (31%), including more than one RBI in 7.8% of his games and producing three or more of his team's runs on four occasions..
+- France has driven in a run in 37 games this season (31.6%), including nine games with more than one RBI (7.7%).
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.